A brief dash through the history of the Tampa Bay area leading to our present day Carlouel.

 The multi-floored 880 Mandalay Building, now called the Regatta Beach Club, was constructed in the early 1960’s on the sight of the 1929 hotel.
 Next time you pick up your newspaper on Eldorado Avenue and Kipling Plaza in front of this building, look east down the wide divided avenue and try envisioning what Mr. Skinner planned back in the twenties.

 A new bridge and causeway leading to the beach was built in 1926.
 Parts of this old bridge still remain along side the present bridge built in 1963.
+(A new bridge was completed in 2006 so that there is no longer a drawbridge when coming to the beach.)

 Three men, Garret A. Hobart, Paul F. Randolph and Theron R. Palmer created the Carlouel subdivision in the early 1930’s.
 They named the subdivision after their wives, Caroline, Louise and Eleanor – creating the pleasant sounding name Car-Lou-El.